 1985 The Fragrance Garden was developed.

-1990 Dr. Gerard T. Donnelly, a botanist with background in forest ecology and experience in teaching and garden administration, was hired as Executive Director.
+1990 Dr. Gerard T. Donnelly, a botanist with background in forest ecology and experience in teaching and garden administration, was hired as Executive Director and later was titled President and CEO.

 2000 W. Robert Reum became Chairman of the Board.